GwenTinho/gwentinho.github.io/src/index.md

 ## What I do right now

 I am currently doing an M2 internship with [Jonas Frey](https://sites.google.com/site/jonasfreysite/) on Lax Idempotent monads.
-And I recently gave a [talk](https://gwentinho.github.io/files/talk-lhc.pdf) about this at [LHC](https://smimram.gitlabpages.inria.fr/lhc/journees/2025/01/01/journees.html).
-Recently I gave a short talk on the same topic at [CT2025](https://conference.math.muni.cz/ct2025/), the slide are available [here](https://gwentinho.github.io/files/talk-ct2025.pdf).
+I recently gave a few talks on this.
+I will start my PhD in October at [LIPN](https://lipn.univ-paris13.fr/) with Jonas Frey, [Morgan Rogers](https://lipn.univ-paris13.fr/~rogers/index.html) and [Damiano Mazza](https://lipn.univ-paris13.fr/~mazza/) on connecting Differential Cohesion and Differential Linear Logic.

 ## Talks